DETAILED ACTION

 receiving, by a processor, biological measurement data of a user from a plurality of biological measurement sensors and situation expression data expressing a situation of the user;

-evaluating, by a processor, based on the biological measurement data, an event score indicating a degree to which confirmation or an intervention behavior is to be performed by the user regarding an event that occurred with the user;
+evaluating, by the processor, based on the biological measurement data, an event score indicating a degree to which confirmation or an intervention behavior is to be performed by the user regarding an event that occurred with the user, the event including a change or an abnormality in a physical or mental condition of the user;

-evaluating, by a processor, based on the situation expression data, a situation score indicating a degree of a situation in which the user easily performs a behavior regarding a notification;
+evaluating, by the processor, based on the situation expression data, a situation score indicating a degree of a situation in which the user easily performs a behavior regarding a notification;

-calculating, by a processor, based on the event score and the situation score, a notification score indicating a degree of appropriateness to notify the user of occurrence of the event, and outputting the notification score
+calculating, by the processor, based on the event score and the situation score, a notification score indicating a degree to which a timing of the notification to the user of occurrence of the event is desirable to the user, and outputting the notification score;

-determining, based on the notification score, whether to notify the user of the event; and
+determining, based on whether the notification score exceeds a threshold, whether to notify the user of the event; and

-outputting, based on a determination that the user is to be notified, a notification including at least one of a display on a screen, a vibration or a sound, wherein the notification is output to the user at a time that is determined based on a combination of appropriateness and immediacy of the notification to increase a probability of the user accepting an intervention measure.
+outputting, based on a determination that the user is to be notified, the notification including at least one of a display on a screen including a graph of an estimated subjective value of the physical or mental condition, and a curve showing variation in the event score over time and showing a region of normal event scores, wherein the notification is output to the user at a time that is determined based on a probability of the user accepting an intervention measure.

 But for the recitation of generic computer components like a processor, biological measurement sensors, heartbeat sensor (claim 1), electrodermal sensor (claim 1) and movement sensor (claim 1) these functions, when considered as a whole, describe a medical diagnostic interaction that could take place between various human entities of a patient's care team, e.g. the patient and one or more medical professionals.
 For example, a patient could provide biological measurement data and situation expression data related to a medical condition to a clinician during an appointment or other interaction, and the clinician might analyze the received information and other known healthcare information to make a diagnostic decision such as a list of potential diagnoses for the patient with associated degrees of urgency, severity, risk, etc. They can then notify the patient based on the information a certain way to improve the chances of the patient accepting the intervention measure.
 Thus, claim 10 recites an abstract idea, as does claim 1 which recites substantially similar subject matter.